 EURid is responsible for processing your personal data.

-Your personal data may be collected via the following methods: through the Domain Name registration processes through our network of accredited registrars; through your logging to my.eurid.eu and the verification of the validity of your registration ; via email, telephone or fax; by attendance at an event; by using cookies or other technologies which track visitors on our websites; through communications from suppliers or partners; via a testimonial; via access control tools or by completing a form on our websites; or via any other means.
+Your personal data may be collected via the following methods: through the Domain Name registration processes through our network of accredited registrars; through your logging to my.eurid.eu and the verification of the validity of your registration; via email or telephone; by attendance at an event; by using cookies or other technologies which track visitors on our websites; through communications from suppliers or partners; via a testimonial; via access control tools or by completing a form on our websites; or via any other means.
 Occasionally, we may also collect your personal data if you have registered a domain name (other than a Domain Name) with another registry via a registrar who inputs your personal data into our registration system.

 What personal data do we process about you?